S4tyendra/simple-server-hosting/README.md

 ## 📝 License

-MIT License - do whatever you want with it!
+MIT License - do whatever you want with it, I'm not even including License file!

 ---